the plan for the future

 6 August 2019

 There is talk about a war on cash to pave the way for negative interest rates.
 Negative interest rates and cash go not well together, at least so it seems.
 People may opt for cash when interest rates on bank accounts and government bonds are negative.
 In Europe many interest rates are already in negative territory but the central bank still promotes the use of cash.
 So is there a war on cash?
 At least not at the European Central Bank (ECB) it seems.
-Some ECB policy makers can even get a bit emotional about cash being the only real link between the central bank the people.
+Some ECB policy makers can even get a bit emotional about cash being the only real link between the central bank the people.1

 Dealing with cash is cumbersome for businesses and banks alike so they may prefer digital payments as it can bring down their costs.
 And more and more people prefer digital payments to cash.
 Older people might still prefer cash, but younger people often don't.
 These probably are the real reasons why cash is used less and less.
 And the use of large amounts of cash is increasingly monitored by the authorities because it signals illegal and criminal activities.

 Cash still has an important role.
 In the European Union it is mostly used in small transactions.
 An argument used for banning cash is that criminals make use of it.
-Indeed, criminals use cash but they also use mobile phones, and there are no calls for banning mobile phones.
-If cash didn't exist, criminals would have other options like bitcoin or gold.
+Indeed, criminals use cash but they also use mobile phones, and there are no calls for banning mobile phones.1 If cash didn't exist, criminals would have other options like bitcoin or gold.
 And cash can still be used when networks and computer systems fail.
 It is therefore a back-up for existing payment systems.

 Negative interest rates may be here to stay but most people find that still hard to believe.
 But the equilibrium rate where supply and demand for funds are equal can be negative.
-Negative interest rates are not well understood, perhaps because they signal several things at the same time:
+Negative interest rates are not well understood, perhaps because they signal several very different things at the same time:

-The problematic nature of usury and the dynamic that causes negative interest rates are discussed in more detail in the paper named The End Of Usury.
+The problematic nature of interest and the dynamic that causes negative interest rates are discussed in more detail in the paper named The End Of Usury.
 It can be found using the following link: https://www.naturalmoney.org/endofusury.html.